gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 |                           Chunk #n                            |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~~~~~~~
-{: #sctp-Crypto-encrypt-chunk-states-1 title="Plain Text SCTP Packet" artwork-align="center"}
+{: #sctp-DTLS-encrypt-chunk-states-1 title="Plain Text SCTP Packet" artwork-align="center"}

-The diagram shown in {{sctp-Crypto-encrypt-chunk-states-1}} describes
+The diagram shown in {{sctp-DTLS-encrypt-chunk-states-1}} describes
 the structure of any plain text SCTP packet being sent or received
-when the Crypto Chunk is not in VALIDATION or PROTECTED state.
+when the DTLS Chunk is not in VALIDATION or PROTECTED state.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3